DATASCI 185: Introduction to AI Applications

 5. You watch → loop repeats, embedding updates

-• Engagement = watch time, clicks, shares.
-Not satisfaction, not learning, not feeling better
+• Engagement = watch time, clicks, shares

-• YouTube autoplay: every video leads into another.
-By design
+• YouTube autoplay: every video leads into another by design

 These systems have no concept of “healthy” consumption.
 They optimise the objective they are given, nothing more.